Akhila-04-03/PRODIGY_ML_05/README.md

    - Build a regression model that predicts calorie values based on the recognized food categories.
    - The architecture includes convolutional layers, max-pooling layers, and fully connected layers.
    - The output layer consists of a single neuron (for regression) without activation.
-   - Train this model using the calorie labels you've prepared.
+   - Train this model using the calorie labels that have been prepared.

 2. **Training and Evaluation**:
    - Split the data into training and testing sets for calorie prediction.